 Buy A Book!

-If you want to read more of my Smash Hits memories, then you’ll definitely enjoy Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
+If you want to hear more about my Smash Hits memories, then you’ll definitely want to read Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle store here.

 © Tim Worthington.

 Please don’t copy this only with more italics and exclamation marks.